-The Nebraska Indian Community College provides quality higher education and opportunities for life-long learning to Umonhon (Omaha) and Isanti (Santee Sioux) and other learners
+The Nebraska Indian Community College provides quality higher education and lifelong educational opportunities for Umonhon (Omaha), and Isanti (Santee Sioux) and other learners.

 Nebraska Indian Community College is envisioned as a comprehensive Tribal College which values service through high quality education.
 The college is distinctive in serving the diverse people of the Umonhon (Omaha) and Isanti (Santee Sioux) Nations.
 It features an enriched living and learning environment and year-round operation.
 The identity of the college is framed by a substantive commitment to multicultural learning.